clydemcqueen/orca2/README.md

 The overall goal is to port Orca to ROS2, then continue work on a BlueROV2-based AUV.

 * `orca_msgs` is ported
-* `orca_description` is ported.
-Xacro must be run manually
 * `orca_driver` is blocked on several packages
 * `orca_base` is ported
 * `orca_topside` the Rviz2 plugins are building but are not loading correctly
 * `orca_gazebo` is ported.
-The URDF file must be manually converted to SDF and added to the world file
+The URDF file must be manually converted to SDF
 * `orca_vision` is blocked on pcl and possibly other packages

 ## Requirements